-We did a lot of the touristy things available in Broome: we went to the crocodile park, rode camels on Cable beach, saw the fossilized dinosaur footprints at Gantheaume Point, ate barra wings (the best fried fish I have ever had in my life) at the wharf, played golf with kangaroos snickering at us on the green, we went to the motor Speedway for some car racing, saw a movie at the Sun Pictures: the world’s longest continually operating outdoor movie theater, and watched a staircase to the moon form during low tide under the light of the full moon.
+We did a lot of the touristy things available in Broome: we went to the crocodile park, rode camels on Cable beach, saw the fossilized dinosaur footprints at Gantheaume Point, ate barra wings (the best fried fish I have ever had in my life) at the wharf, played golf with kangaroos snickering at us on the green, (they probably thought that we needed to improve our skills on a Golf simulator before attempting to take another shot at the ball), we went to the motor Speedway for some car racing, saw a movie at the Sun Pictures: the world’s longest continually operating outdoor movie theater, and watched a staircase to the moon form during low tide under the light of the full moon.
 Most of my visit, though, was spent lying naked on the beach or frolicking in the warm clear water, which was exactly how I wanted to spend my time.
 I had a great setup where I could take a little cooler and beach umbrella along with a bag of snacks and supplies on the bus and take the bus from just outside Pappy’s house directly to the beach.
 I called it my office.
 I made a joke that it was super stressful to be so relaxed.
 It was just the kind of therapy that I needed.

 After 10 days in Broome, Pappy and I put on some clothes (or at least more than we would ever need in Broome) and flew to Perth.
 Pappy is a chef (who turned out some fabulous meals during his years in Taos, at Byzantium), and while I ate pretty well in Broome (largely due to his cooking), he was excited to show me all the amazing food in Perth.
 When I had first arrived, I told Pappy that he had better not make me fat, but then I immediately realized that is a pretty dumb thing to say that when you’re visiting a chef.
 So, we ate our way around Perth and each also got souvenir tattoos.
 He got a big red Zia on his hand, in honor of the many years he had lived in New Mexico and the fact that someone from NM was now there visiting him.
 I got these words tattooed on my arm for a large variety of reasons that have meaning for me: Oh, the movie never ends, it goes on and on and on and on… Don’t stop believin’